fairfield-university-is510-fall2017/is510-classnotes-zacharywrightfairfield/Readme.md

 # IS510-dbp-classnotes

 Use this repository as a scratchpad as you follow along with the class lectures.
-The `Schema` folder contains the SQL files for all of the Kroenke & Auer textbook examples.
+The `Schemas` folder contains the SQL files for all of the Kroenke & Auer textbook examples.

 A few tips ...
 * Organize your code files by chapter and database.
 That will help you identify where the code came from.
 A `Chapter_2_notes.ipynb` notebook file is included here as an example to get you started.
 It is pre-configured for the Cape Codd Outdoor database from chapter 2 of the textbook.